 Hay was the first recipient of the Lillian Orlowsky and William Freed Foundation Grant 2010 sponsored in part by the Provincetown Art Association and Museum and the recipient of the New York Academy of Art Portrait Scholarship 2011.
-Her portrait from her Benders series entitled Dodger was a semi-finalist in the BP Portrait Award 2015 at the National Gallery in London.
-Hay's work was a semi-finalist for Art For Freedom A Global Initiative encouraging creative expression that brings awareness to Human Rights Violations juried by Madonna.
+Her portrait from the Benders series entitled Dodger was a semi-finalist in the BP Portrait Award 2015 at the National Gallery in London and was a finalist in Art For Freedom A Global Initiative curated by Madonna.

-The overarching theme of my recent portraits is the acknowledgment of human courage through self-expression.
+The overarching theme of my recent portraits is the acknowledgment of human courage.